sidereal/dotnet-templates/README.md

 ### Included Projects >

-**ConsoleAppWithDI-dn6 >** .net 6 / C#10 console app preconfigured with dependency injection and Serilog.
+**ConsoleAppWithDI-dn6 >** .net 6 / C#10 console app preconfigured with dependency injection and Serilog, with GlobalUsing.cs, with nullable reference types enabled & with implict using disabled.

+**ClassLibrary-dn6 >** empty .net 6 library with GlobalUsing.cs, with nullable reference types enabled & with implict using disabled.

 **ConsoleAppWithDI-dn5 >** .net 5 / C#9 console app preconfigured with dependency injection and Serilog.